Timeline of the COVID-19 pandemic in Japan: April 2020

 On 1 April, the government established a team to determine Japan's response to the coronavirus outbreak as well as other national challenges.

-On 3 April, Japan expanded its entry ban to cover 73 countries and regions, barring entrance to the country for visitors from 73 countries and regions.
+On 3 April, Japan expanded its entry ban to cover 73 countries and regions, barring entrance to the country to all foreigners, including those with Japanese residency or permanent residency, who had been in those parts of the world within 14 days of their arrival in Japan.
 The same day, Immigration Services Agency of Japan said it would extend the deadline for foreigners to renew their visas, so that their service centers would not be overwhelmed by demand.

 On 4 April, 118 new cases were announced in Tokyo.
-Public pressure increased for Prime Minister Shinzo Abe to declare a state of emergency, which he had been reluctant to do.
+Public pressure increased for Prime Minister Abe to declare a state of emergency, which he had been reluctant to do.

 On 6 April, 83 new coronavirus cases were reported in Tokyo.
-The city's government planned to transfer patients with mild symptoms out of hospitals and into quarantine facilities in order to increase beds for patients with serious symptoms.
+The city's government planned to transfer patients with mild symptoms from hospitals to quarantine facilities to free up beds for patients with serious symptoms.

 On 7 April, Abe proclaimed a state of emergency from 8 April to 6 May for Tokyo and the prefectures of Kanagawa, Saitama, Chiba, Osaka, Hyogo and Fukuoka, but said there would be no lockdown measures.
 It was the first time a state of emergency had been declared in Japan.
 According to the Prime Minister, the pandemic had created the worst economic crisis in Japan since World War II.

 On 8 April, Tokyo confirmed 144 new coronavirus cases.
 Infection routes could not be determined for over 60% of them.

 On 10 April, Nippon Professional Baseball and the J-League cancelled all games in April.

 On 11 April, 197 new coronavirus cases were confirmed in Tokyo, for a total of over 1,900 cases in the city.